 Approved Meets Calendar

-Athletes wishing to qualify for World Para Athletics Rankings, which will be used for qualifying performances for Athletics New Zealand International Para Athletics Teams must compete at World Para Athletics Sanctioned Meets.
-Sanctioned Meets in New Zealand can be found by XX.
+Athletes wishing to qualify for World Para Athletics Rankings, which will be used for qualifying performances for Athletics New Zealand International Para Athletics Teams, must compete at World Para Athletics Approved Meets.

 Please click here to view all approved meets in Australia.